pulumi/pulumi-kubernetes/README.md

 ### Deploying a Helm Chart

-This example creates an EKS cluster with [`pulumi/eks`](https://github.com/pulumi/pulumi-eks), and then deploys a Helm chart from the stable repo using the `kubeconfig` credentials from the cluster's [Pulumi provider](https://www.pulumi.com/docs/intro/concepts/resources/providers/).
+This example creates an EKS cluster with [`pulumi/eks`](https://github.com/pulumi/pulumi-eks), and then deploys a WordPress Helm chart from Bitnami's OCI registry using the `kubeconfig` credentials from the cluster's [Pulumi provider](https://www.pulumi.com/docs/intro/concepts/resources/providers/).

 ```typescript